 Most online ESL companies state that 4GB of RAM is sufficient for teaching classes.
 I partially concur.
-If you are only using your computer to teach classes with no extra frills such as extra virtual webcams, then 4GB is indeed sufficient to teach online classes.
+If you are only using your computer to teach classes with no extra frills, then 4GB is indeed sufficient to teach online classes.

 Yet…is your computer pulling double, triple duty?
 Do you have several programs on it, or are you using it heavily?
 Do you want to use a virtual webcam or other software that would use RAM?
 If you’ve answered “yes” to one or more of these questions, you’ll want to go with at least 8GB.
 When the computer is supporting and running too many programs at the same time, you’ll find that your video and audio will start to lag.
 This is one of the worst things that could happen in an online classroom!

 Hard to believe that these inconspicuous pieces of silicon and metal are what allows us to see and talk to people on the other side of the planet in real time!

 Such a Little Thing…

 Are these three components the only things that matter?
 Most certainly not–graphics processor, audio, and picture quality are very important too.
 However, one can safely assume that the better quality the CPU, HD, and RAM are, the better quality everything else will be.
 Above average specs are especially necessary to teachers who don’t have great internet quality.
 Quality hardware will pick up the slack, just as poor hardware will exacerbate network problems.